 Integrating GPS-tracking data with count data yields contrasting results depending on the species.
 For small shearwaters (Fig. 4), coefficient estimates are similar between RSF and N-mixture models, and integration results in more precise estimates.
 Conversely, for Yellow-legged gulls, the coefficient estimates differ significantly, and RSF coefficients show considerable uncertainty.
 The final map and coefficient estimate for Yellow-legged gulls are identical to those obtained using the N-mixture model alone.
 For some species, such as the Sandwich tern in summer, the coefficient estimates from the integrated model are the same as those from the RSF alone, resulting in identical maps.

 Fig.5: Wind farm vulnerability maps.
 (A) Maps illustrating the relative spatial vulnerability of seabirds to wind farms during two seasons and on average.
 The vulnerability maps were derived from species distribution maps using two types of models: Occupancy and N-mixture.
 Each row shows the results for each model.
 (B) Average vulnerability in areas proposed for wind farms, again using both the N-mixture and Occupancy models for species distribution.
-The grey line represents the mean vulnerability across the entire study area.
-Caution should be taken when comparing the maps and values between each method.
+The gray line represents the mean vulnerability over the entire study area.
+Caution should be taken when comparing the maps and values between each methods.
 The vulnerability index is relative, so only spatial differences and patterns can be compared.

 3.3 Seabird spatial vulnerability to wind farm

-The species with the highest vulnerability scores are the Little Gull, the Mediterranean Gull, and the Yellow-legged Gull in winter (non-breeding season), and the Yellow-legged Gull, Black-headed Gull, and Mediterranean Gull in summer (breeding season) (Table 3).
+The species with the highest vulnerability scores are the Little Gull, the Mediterranean Gull, and the Yellow-legged Gull in winter (non-breeding season), and the Yellow-legged Gull, Black-headed Gull, and Mediterranean Gull in summer (breeding season) (Tab.
+3).

 Seasonal variation in the spatial distribution of relative vulnerability is minimal, regardless of the methods used for species distribution (Fig. 5).
-The main difference appears in the western part of the Gulf, where there is an increased risk during winter due to the presence of the Little Gull during this period.
+The main difference appears in the western part of the Gulf, where there is an increased risk in winter due to the presence of the Little Gull during this period.

-Across the entire area, higher vulnerability values are observed near the coast.
-On the maps based on abundance, vulnerability rapidly decreases with increasing distance from the coast, whereas it remains high over a larger area with occupancy modeling.
-A high vulnerability at the Rhone River mouth, near the Camargue region, is visible for both methods.
-Apart from the distance-to-coast effect, the maps obtained with the two modeling approaches seem to be in agreement.
+Throughout the area, higher vulnerability values are observed near the coast.
+In the abundance-based maps, vulnerability decreases rapidly with increasing distance from the coast, whereas it remains high over a larger area in the occupancy-based maps.
+A high vulnerability at the Rhône River mouth, near the Camargue region, is visible for both methods.
+Apart from the effect of distance to the coast,, the maps obtained with the two modeling approaches seem to be in agreement.

 The results on the maps also reflect when looking at the relative vulnerability of the different areas considered for wind farm locations (Fig. 5).
-With abundance modeling, vulnerability rapidly decreases with distance from the coast, so Zones 3 and 4 show a relative vulnerability equivalent to that of the whole study area.
-In contrast, Zones 1 and 2 have a much higher risk than the rest of the study area.
-With occupancy modelling, results are really similar except for zone 4, which has a vulnerability above the average vulnerability of the entire study area.
+With Nmixture models, the vulnerability decreases rapidly with the distance from the coast, so that zones 3 and 4 show a relative vulnerability equivalent to that of the entire study area.
+In contrast, zones 1 and 2 have a much higher risk than the rest of the study area.
+With occupancy models, the results are really similar except for zone 4, which has a vulnerability above the average vulnerability of the entire study area.

 4 Discussion